-A health coach won’t provide full-on nutritional information and they certainly won’t devise an exercise program for their clients, unless they are certified in those fields as well.
+A health coach won’t provide full nutritional information or devise an exercise program for their clients unless they are also certified in those fields.

 The Wellness Coach

 So now let’s get onto what it is a wellness coach does.
 It certainly is a profession that is taking off in the health industry, that’s for sure.
-But of course, not many people really know what it is that a wellness coach does, or how they can benefit from seeing one.
+But of course, not many people know what a wellness coach does or how they can benefit from seeing one.

-Well, as a way to prevent health problems down the line, many people are modifying their lifestyles by looking to become more healthy, not only by working out but by watching what they eat as well, for example.
+Well, as a way to prevent health problems down the line, many people are modifying their lifestyles by becoming more healthy, not only by working out but by watching what they eat, for example.

 So you probably think that’s pretty similar to what a health coach does, right?

-And while it is, a wellness coach gets a little more in-depth by not only focusing on the physical aspect like a health coach would but in three other important spheres as well.
-And those are emotionally, mentally and spiritually.
+And while it is, a wellness coach gets a little more in-depth by focusing not only on the physical aspect like a health coach would but on three other important spheres.
+And those are emotional, mental, and spiritual.

-All-in-all, a wellness coach focuses on these four parts holistically as part of a way to improve a client’s overall personal wellness.
-Of course, this is a very individualized approach as each client will have their own set of unique needs.
+All-in-all, a wellness coach holistically focuses on these four parts as part of improving a client’s overall personal wellness.
+Of course, this is a very individualized approach, as each client will have their own set of unique needs.

 What can a wellness coach help with?

-There certainly can be a slight crossover when it comes to health coaches, wellness coaches and what each of these is able to help people with.
+There certainly can be a slight crossover when it comes to health coaches and wellness coaches and what each of these can help people with.
 So yes, like a health coach, a wellness coach can:

 That said, as we have already discussed, they work on more levels than a health coach does.
-That means a wellness coach can also help clients with:
+That means a wellness coach can also help clients with the following: